JimmyNayak/RandomEmojiHub/README.md

 ## Tech-Stack

-This project takes advantage of best practices and many popular libraries and tools in the Android ecosystem.
+This project built using of best practices and many popular libraries and tools in the Android ecosystem.

 * Kotlin
 * Coroutines